AADR Logo

 SPECIAL NEEDS: No

-HOME W/ SMALL CHILDREN: only over the age of 10 yrs
+HOME W/ SMALL CHILDREN: Only over the age of 10 years

 MICROCHIP BRAND and #: 911PetChip 991003911570212